srinirad/c-activity-sets/set04/README.md

 ***Output***
 ```
-The index of world in helloworldhello is 5
+The index of 'world' in 'helloworldhello' is 5
 ```

 ---